Title: Le Tour Yorkshire

 The Tideswell School of Food is a high quality facility established with the help of the Big Lottery Fund, they have excellent facilities to suit any cook; from the novice in the kitchen to the professional chef.
 See their website for more information.

 During this full day cookery course, Rupert will work through a full menu teaching you to make a delicious three course dinner that you will be proud to serve.
-You will use fresh, local and seasonal ingredients to make the following dishes:
+You will use fresh, local and seasonal ingredients on the day.